automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_6/README.md

 We recommend to create a Test S3 Bucket and configure it for Everyone READ permission, so you are generating an Alert inside Lacework during the next compliance check that you can use to test the Auto Remediation.

-You can use the following AWS CLI command to configure an existing S3 test bucket with everyone READ permission:
+You can use the following AWS CLI command to configure an existing S3 test bucket with every AWS authenticated Users READ permission:

 ```
 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME> --acl authenticated-read